 Dual Enrollment Students

 A dual enrollment student is one who is simultaneously enrolled in a high school curriculum and also is taking courses at UAS.
-The courses that the student takes at UAS will be used to fulfill high school graduation requirements.
+Courses the student takes at UAS will be used to fulfill high school graduation requirements.
 The purpose of dual enrollment is to provide high school students with access to coursework that is not available in Alaska high schools.
-Examples include academic courses that are more advanced than those offered in high schools and various vocational and technical programs that high schools are not equipped to teach.
+Examples include academic courses that are more advanced than those offered in high schools and various career and technical programs that high schools are not equipped to teach.

 Tech Prep Students